boennecd/dynamichazard/README.md

 Example - particle filter and smoother
 --------------------------------------

 A particle filter and smoother is also included in the package.
 The computational complexity of these methods match those of the extended Kalman filter but with a much larger constant.
-Below, I fit a model for the `aids` data but where we model the outcomes as binary.
+Below, I fit a model for the `aids` data.

 ``` r
 options(ddhazard_max_threads = 7) # I am on a 8 core machine